-To stay on track, here are some tips and wisdoms from top entrepreneurs and business coaches:
+To stay on track, here are some tips and wisdom from top entrepreneurs and business coaches:

 James Altucher, a successful hedge fund manager, best-selling author and founder of some 20+ companies says, “Don’t buy into the 20-hours-a-day entrepreneur myth.
 You need to sleep 8 hours a day to have a focused mind.”
-That’s sound advice, since it takes a heck of a lot more that just raw passion and drive to be successful.
+That’s sound advice since it takes a heck of a lot more than just raw passion and drives to be successful.
 Rational thinking and a clear vision don’t come when you neglect the basics.

 KNOW YOUR AUDIENCE

 It’s incredibly important to do your research and understand your target market.
 While this might sound like common sense, you’d be surprised what digging deeper to really get in tune with your ideal clients can do for you.
 Get and ask for customer feedback and listen to what they say.
 Forbes Coach Council member, Penny Elliot advises to, “take this intel and craft it into an irresistible solution for them to be able to get easier yeses in your business”.